momokotomoko/ffxivRainbowmageOverlay/README.md

 6. Extract the 'Build' folder from the zip file into your ACT installation directory (ie: `C:\Program Files (x86)\Advanced Combat Tracker`)
 7. In ACT, go into the Plugins tab -> Plugin Listing tab -> Browse, and select the `OverlayPlugin.dll` file in the Build folder.
 Then click Add/Enable Plugin

+## Fonts

+This overlay looks best with the Meiryo font.
+I have included the font file in this repo as [`meiryo.ttc`](meiryo.ttc).

+To install the font, simply download it, place it in the `C:\Windows\Fonts` folder, and double click it to install the font.

 [![buymeacoffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://www.buymeacoffee.com/momokoffxiv)